 This positive orientation toward change is what can also break that connection between the myth of learner styles.

-Instead, through approaches like design thinking, we might be better able to put learners at the centre and determine what engages them and design our lessons, courses, classrooms, and learning institutions to foster real learning not leave students looking only for things that fit their perceived style (and the myths surrounding it).
+Instead, through approaches like design thinking, we might be better able to put learners at the centre and determine what engages them and design our lessons, courses, classrooms, and learning institutions to foster real learning, not leave students looking only for things that fit their perceived style (and the myths surrounding it).